mvolkmann/blog/src/zig.md

 To pass command-line arguments to the step, append `--` followed by a space-separated list of arguments.

+### Package Manager

+Zig has a builtin package manager.
+To use it in a project:

+1. Create the top-level file `build.zig.zon` which uses Zig Object Notation (zon) to describe dependencies.
+1. Modify the top-level file `build.zig` to use the dependencies.
+1. Import dependencies in `.zig` files that need to use them.

+TODO: Add an example of all these steps.

 ## Tests

 Zig has a builtin testing framework that allows